jflamy/owlcms4/docs/Fly.md

 5. install owlcms and give it enough memory.

-   *<u>Answer `y`</u> (YES) when asked if you want a Postgres database.
+   **Answer `y` (YES) ** when asked if you want a Postgres database.
 This is required for owlcms to store its data.
-Postgres fits in the free tier, so the only charge is for the additional memory on owlcms.*
+Postgres also fits in the free tier, so the only charge is for the additional memory on owlcms.

    ```
    fly launch --image owlcms/owlcms:latest --path owlcms_config